rishtim/ahk/README.md

-!WORKING WITH BLUESTACKS!
+!WORKING WITH BLUESTACKS! \n
-Open BlueStacks, open vk and open script.
+Open BlueStacks, open vk and open script. \n
-Do the BlueStacks window is active and click F2 to start.
-F1 - PAUSE/UNPAUSE
+Do the BlueStacks window is active and click F2 to start. \n F1 - PAUSE/UNPAUSE \n